Vernon Duke: Third Symphony

 His Third Symphony (1946) was dedicated to the memory of Koussevitzky's wife, Natalie.
 Over the years, Serge and Natalie Koussevitzky, Dukelsky's devoted supporters, had become his surrogate family.
 When Dukelsky's mother died, in 1942, the composer took the conductor's refusal to commission the work with great bitterness.
 The dedication was revoked and the relationship soured.

 In 1946, Duke left the United States for France, where he continued his double career of being a classical composer and a songwriter (now setting to music the texts of French lyricists).
 By 1948, the composer was back in America.
 He moved from New York to California, where he spent his last decades writing songs, film and theater scores, chamber music, poetry in Russian and polemical articles and memoirs in English.
 On October 30, 1957, he married singer Kay McCracken.
 His final appearance on Broadway came less than two weeks later with the two songs and incidental music he wrote for the Helen Hayes show, Jean Anouilh's Time Remembered (1940) (French title: Léocadia) which ran for 247 performances.
 He continued to try to mount Broadway musicals during the last decade of his life, including two shows that closed during tryouts, and one that was never produced.

 Later works

 As a classical composer, Dukelsky used the same musical language as his modernist contemporaries Sergei Prokofiev, Arthur Lourié, and, to a lesser extent, Igor Stravinsky.
 His harmonies, however, were highly original.
 As a songwriter and author of theatrical and film music, his work was close to that of George Gershwin and Harold Arlen, but he developed an idiosyncratic voice of his own.
+His memoir, Passport to Paris, first published in 1955, was reissued, together with Boris Dralyuk's translations of nineteen of Duke's Russian-language poems, in 2025.
+He also published Listen Here! a Critical Essay on Music Depreciation in 1963.

 Death

-Duke died in Santa Monica, California on 16 January 1969, during surgery for lung cancer.
+Duke died in Santa Monica, California on 16 January 1969 during surgery for lung cancer.
 His numerous papers—musical and literary manuscripts and correspondence in English, French, and Russian—are stored in the Musical Division of the Library of Congress.